 Any reputable tour company will be able to advise on 'must-see' theatre shows in all the country's main cities.

 Taxi cabs will be able to collect you and drop you at the theatre door.

 What will it cost

-Cost of shows differ from theatre complex to theatre complex, and sometimes are even free!
-Consult each theatre's website, or check with national ticket tout Computicket.
+The cost of shows differs from theatre complex to theatre complex, and sometimes are even free!
+Consult each theatre's website, or check with national ticket-seller Computicket.

 Length of stay

-Bank on an evening, and throw in a dinner and post show cappucino too.
+Bank on an evening, and throw in a dinner and post-show cappuccino too.